Latest post: The Reaper’s White Elephant (Part III)

 But the two friends weren’t satisfied with the basic-ass mass murder plot, and so they came up with new ways to torture their sims.
 One saw The Sims as a way to satirize the destructive environment she found herself in—at the time, magnet schools—and created bizarre households such as “Play the Violin, Johnny” where a little boy is stuck in a room with windows on all sides with nothing but a violin and his grandmother watches him from a couch to make sure he doesn’t do anything else.
 The other was fascinated by what playing The Sims reveals about ourselves but was also being screamed at or belittled 24/7 so nothing really panned out.

 Years passed.
 There was like the standard childhood-friend thing where they grew apart.
 The friends had independently entrenched themselves in academia, the kind with the dorky fancy wizard robes where the importance of margins reigns supreme.
-Now they needed a way to handle their struggles with trauma recovery, systemic misogyny, the contradictory nature of ahimsa and satya, the fact that we don’t live in a meritocracy and thinking too far outside the box actually gets you punished, hypocrisy, and all that other shit that zombifies Millennials.
+Now they needed a way to handle their struggles with trauma recovery, systemic misogyny, the contradictory natures of truth and nonviolence, the fact that we don’t live in a meritocracy, hypocrisy, and all that other shit that zombifies Millennials.

 Enter The Sims 4.